swiftlang/swift-evolution/proposals/nnnn-actors.md

 #### Accesses in executable code

-A given declaration (call it the "source") can access another declaration (call it the "target") in executable code, e.g., by calling a function or accessing a property or subscript.
-If the target is `async`, there is nothing more to check: the call will be scheduled on the target actor's queue, so the access is well-formed.
+A given declaration (call it the "source") can synchronously access another declaration (call it the "target") in executable code, e.g., by calling a function or accessing a property or subscript.
+A synchronous invocation requires the actor isolation categories for the source and target to be compatible (defined below).
+An actor-isolated target function that is not compatible with the source can be accessed asynchronously.

-When the target is not `async`, the actor isolation categories for the source and target must be compatible.
 A source and target category pair is compatible if:
 * the source and target categories are the same,
 * the target category is actor-independent or actor-independent (unsafe),
 * the source category is actor-independent (unsafe), or
 * the target category is unknown.

-The first rule is the most direct: an actor-isolated declaration can access other declarations within its same actor, by referring to it on `self`.
+The first rule is the most direct: an actor-isolated declaration can synchronously access other declarations within its same actor (e.g., by referring to it on `self`).

 The second rule specifies that actor-independent declarations can be used from anywhere because they aren't tied to a particular actor.
 Actor classes can provide actor-independent instance methods, but because those functions are not actor-isolated, that cannot read the actor's own mutable state.
 For example: